 It is highly regrettable that the controversial Christian clergyman, Johnson Suleiman, of the Omega Fire Ministries International used a sermon at his church at a Sunday service to practically incite violence against Fulani Herdsmen.
-It was clearly a tit-for-tat statement, not the stuff of Christian preacher.
-He knew what he was doing but his statements might fail the “Brandenburg Test” making them speech offences.
-In a nation were at least half of the 170 million citizens are very angry but also very helpless about the Fulani Herdsmen problem, the question is how much blame can we really ascribe to Suleiman for his unfortunate sermon?
-Continue reading
+It was a tit-for-tat statement, not the stuff of Christian preacher.
+He knew what he was doing, but his remarks might fail the “Brandenburg Test” making them speech offences.
+In a nation were at least half of the 170 million citizens are very angry but also very helpless about the Fulani Herdsmen problem, the question is how much blame can we ascribe to Suleiman for his unfortunate sermon?
+Read More “Pastor Suleiman is Carrying the Can for CAN”

 Fela once called them vagabonds in power, VIPs.
 It now seems they are cowards in government, CIGs – Guynes